 The same may be said of the Mascarenhas, Mauritius, and the barren island of Diego Reys.
-The French fort at Bourbon, is not however so unhealthy during the rainy season, as the Bay of St. Augustine in Madagascar, a mighter of hite with and and office steambon, is not however so thelicultury
+The French fort at Bourbon, is not however so unhealthy during the rainy season, as the Bay of St. Augustine in Madagascar.

 As to the eastern shores of Africa, we shall only remark, that Mozambique is reckoned unhealthy; and that the country of Quiola proved so fatal to the Portuguese, that they were obliged to abandon all their settlements upon it; but that the great city and country of Melinda are said to be tolerably healthy.